 Like What You've Read?
 Subscribe to our Newsletter!

 5. The CRMUG Community is really cool

 I have to level with you here – “really cool” doesn’t feel quite right.
 What I’m trying to speak to is a level of collaboration and information sharing that I found incredibly exciting.
 While I’ve attended a number of other conferences and networking events, Focus 2017 really stood out to me due to the eagerness of my fellow attendees to be there.
-Everyone was excited to connect with one another; whether it was through discussing upcoming product developments, sharing experience related to common issues, or demonstrating software and functionality to other attendees, for example.
+Everyone was excited to connect with one another; whether it be through discussing upcoming product developments, sharing experience related to common issues, or demonstrating software and functionality to other attendees.

 A Big Focus 2017 thank you!